umutkavakli/playlist-creator/README.md

 # playlist-creator

-Wouldn't it be great if someone could find songs based on our emotions or musical taste and create a playlist for us?
+Wouldn't it be great if something could find songs based on our emotions or musical taste and create a playlist for us?
 Well, I have developed a program that does just that!

 ![](example.gif)